 Hulu and YouTube claim to care about sports fans, and to be the “home” of live sports, but unlike hundreds of small to mid-sized TV providers, their multi-billion dollar parent companies (Disney and Google) refused to pay fair market prices to carry the Bally Sports RSNs, leaving viewers and fans of 44+ MLB, NBA and NHL teams across the country, high and dry.

-No. Sinclair, the parent company of Bally Sports, has only asked Hulu and YouTube to pay rates for our channels that are no more than rates paid by over 95% of other pay-TV providers with customers in the Bally Sports footprint.
+No. Sinclair, the parent company of Bally Sports, has only asked Hulu and YouTube to pay rates for our channels that are no more than rates paid by over 95% of other pay TV providers with customers in the Bally Sports footprint.

-At no time has Sinclair demanded unfair rates for these channels, but despite all of our efforts to bring Bally Sports to these streaming TV providers, Hulu and YouTube clearly don’t value the live, local sports programming their customers crave
+At no time has Sinclair demanded unfair rates for these channels, but despite all of our efforts to bring Bally Sports to these streaming TV providers, Hulu and YouTube clearly don’t value the live, local sports programming their customers crave.

-We believe it’s important to be an educated consumer so that you can make the best decision for your sports viewing needs.
+We believe it’s important to be an educated consumer so that you can make the best decision for your sports viewing or streaming needs.
 Make sure any new TV provider you’re considering carries your local Bally Sports regional network.
 In many cases, your best option is to stay with your current provider, if they already carry Bally Sports.
-But if you want to make the switch, the zip code search tool (above) will offer alternate pay-TV options that will allow you to watch the majority of your local teams’ games.
+But if you want to make the switch, the zip code search tool (above) will offer alternate pay TV options that will allow you to watch the majority of your local teams’ games.

 Good point.
 Hulu has spent a lot of money on athlete endorsements, telling consumers they have live sports – and according to the trade publication Sports Business Journal, a YouTube TV executive said, “Live sports drives viewership.
 It’s an inalienable truth right now.”
 So, given how important live sports appear to be to the growth of these streaming providers, it is surprising and disappointing that they both would deny sports fans across the country access to the actual games they want to watch.

-No, the Bally Sports streaming platform is an extension of your TV subscription with your pay-TV provider.
+No, the Bally Sports streaming platform is an extension of your TV subscription with your pay TV provider.
 When that provider stops carrying the Bally Sports RSNs, you also lose access to your hometown teams and programming streamed on the Bally Sports app.